Leg neuropathy in dogs and cats: causes, signs and treatment

 MRI scans aren't a routine screening procedure.
 The cost is high and it's usually only recommended when the other diagnostics mentioned have failed.

-If the damage is being caused by something like a tumour, your pet may need surgery or chemotherapy to treat that as well.
+If the damage is caused by something like a tumour, your pet may need surgery or chemotherapy to treat that as well.

-"It's very difficult to put a time frame on the healing," says Dr Muncaster.
+"It's very difficult to put a time frame on the healing," says Dr. Muncaster.
 "Sadly, if you don’t see improvement in a few months the prognosis may not be great."

 Pet insurance and nerve damage